Golang String Contains Exposed: PRO Tips and Tricks

 We're checking if our Golang string contains all the given substrings.
 In this example, the main string does include all the specified words.

-3. Golang string contains a substring:
+3. Check if golang string contains a character

 While a single character is technically also a substring, users might specifically think in terms of individual characters.